PeterZZQ/Symsim2/README.md

 # SymSim-extended

 Extension of `Symsim` on generating the simulated scATAC-Seq data along with scRNA-Seq data.
 Only applicable to continuous cell population, i.e. developmental trajectories.
-The simulation tool used in [scDART](https://github.com/PeterZZQ/scDART)
+The simulation tool is used in [scDART](https://github.com/PeterZZQ/scDART).